 All doctor of ministry degree candidates will be required to complete a doctoral dissertation project to fulfill degree requirements.
-The dissertation project is comprised of two parts: (1) research and proposal and (2) writing and defense.
-To complete the project requirements, the student will be required to enroll in RES 8953 Dissertation Research and Proposal to research a topic and complete a dissertation project proposal approved by the student's doctoral dissertation project advisor and Global University's director of doctoral studies (hereafter referred to as director).
-The student will then enroll in RES 8966 (or degree-specific) Dissertation from Idea to Bound Volume.
+The dissertation project is comprised of two parts: (1) prospectus (2) writing and defense.
+To complete the project requirements, the student will be required to enroll in RES 7003 Research Prospectus, as the first course enrollment of the DMin program.
+This course will introduce students to the process and rigor of doctoral research and will result in a research prospectus for the dissertation that will be completed at the end of the program.
+Students must write an acceptable prospectus before being allowed to continue enrolling in DMin courses.
+The student will enroll in RES 8969 (or degree-specific) Dissertation from Idea to Bound Volume.
 A student may complete only one dissertation project for a doctor of ministry degree program.

-Students are encouraged to begin planning for the dissertation project immediately after admission to the Graduate School of Theology as a doctor of ministry student.
-Enrollment in RES 8953 and appointment of a dissertation project advisor will be allowed after a student has been admitted to candidacy in the program.
+Students are encouraged to begin planning for the dissertation project even when applying to the Graduate School of Theology as a doctor of ministry student.
+Enrollment in RES 8969 and appointment of a dissertation project advisor will be allowed after a student has been admitted to candidacy in the program.
 Admission to candidacy requires a student to successfully complete all required doctoral core and specialization courses and the doctoral candidacy exam.

-Enrollment in RES 8966 and appointment of a dissertation project committee will be allowed after a student's doctoral project proposal has been approved by the project advisor and the director and/or dean.
+A dissertation project committee will be appointed after a student's doctoral project proposal has been approved by the project advisor and the director and / or dean.
 See "Doctor of Ministry Degree Requirements" below for the doctoral dissertation course number for a specific degree specialization.